jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Observation: Joda-time parseDateTime or printDateTime is used.**
 **Problem:** These methods consider timezone information which is expensive and usually unnecessary.
 There is a [performance issue](http://java-performance.info/joda-time-performance/) with time zones in joda time library 2.1-2.3
 **Solution:** Use DateTimeFormatter.parseLocalDateTime(String) and DateTimeFormatter.print(LocalDateTime).
 In my benchmarks, the parse local is 2-3 times faster, and the print local is ~10% faster.
 Make sure the functionality is still correct.
 Note that LocalDateTime besides times zones [does not support daylight saving time (DST)](http://blog.smartbear.com/programming/date-and-time-manipulation-in-java-using-jodatime/).
-Upgrade to version >= 2.4 or when Java 8 is available, move to [java.time](https://docs.oracle.com/javase/8/docs/api/index.html?java/time/package-summary.html).
+Upgrade to version >= 2.4 or preferably, move to [java.time](https://docs.oracle.com/javase/8/docs/api/index.html?java/time/package-summary.html).

 Inefficient regular expression usage
 ------------------------------------